CAC is the signature education partner for the Chicago Architecture Biennial. Here’s how we are involved.

 GUIDED FIELD TRIPS

 Biennial field trips are free to schools serving students who are Chicago residents.
-A limited number of buses are available upon request.
+A limited number of bus vouchers are available to qualifying teachers upon request.
 Field trips explore the Biennial exhibitions within the Chicago Cultural Center.
-They begin and end at the center’s Washington Street entrance.
-Field trip requests open in September.

 COMMUNITY FESTIVAL DAYS